Dear readers of ADxS.org, please forgive the disruption.

 Glutamate is an excitatory neurotransmitter.

 Glutamate neurons are mainly located as interneurons in the cerebral cortex.
-Glutamate provides 70% of the brain’s excitatory impulses and, with its inhibitory counterpart GABA, regulates the activity of almost all brain regions.1
+Glutamate provides 70 % of the brain’s excitatory impulses and, together with its inhibitory counterpart GABA, regulates the activity of almost all brain regions.1

-Glutamine is a metabolite (breakdown agent) of glutamate.
+Glutamine is a metabolite (degradation substance) of glutamate.

 1. Glutamate receptors